-All the preparer of the project budget meets regularly in order to achieve the overall success.
+All the preparer of the project budget meets regularly in order to achieve overall success.

 Difficulty in evaluation

-In case the project is implemented by the government or not for profit organization and there is no any monetary returns, it may be difficult to evaluate.1–3
+In case the project is implemented by the government or not for profit organization and there are no monetary returns, it may be difficult to evaluate.1–3